 - 2 large potatoes

-- 60 g dairy-free margarine
+- 40 g dairy-free block margarine

 - 60 g plain flour

-- 500 ml dairy-free milk (I usually use oat or soya)
+- 500 ml dairy-free milk unsweetened

 - 50 g dairy-free cheese

-- grated nutmeg (to taste)
+- grated nutmeg to your taste

-- Slice the aubergines into rounds about 1/2cm thick.
+- Slice the aubergines into rounds about ½cm thick.
 Brush with oil on both sides, season with salt and black pepper and lay on baking trays.
-Roast for 25 minutes or so, turning half way through cooking, until golden brown all over and soft.
+Roast for 20 minutes or so, turning half way through cooking, until golden brown all over and soft.

-Meanwhile, finely chop the onion, carrot and courgette.
-Heat the olive oil in a large lidded casserole or frying pan, and gently cook the onion and carrot for 4-5 minutes until starting to soften.
+- Heat the olive oil in a large lidded casserole or frying pan, and gently cook the onion and carrot for 3-4 minutes until starting to soften.

-Bake in the oven for 35-40 minutes until the top is turning golden brown.
+- Bake in the oven for 30-35 minutes until the top is turning golden brown.
 Serve immediately with crusty bread and a crisp green salad.